Home or Away – Your UK & Netherlands Travel Guide

 Home?
 Oxford is an ideal city destination; the Netherlands is not the only place to enjoy sightseeing on a bicycle!
 Oxford gives you the feeling of being in a charming idyllic distant getaway without the typical hustle and bustle of big cities and towns.
 Enjoy cycling and taking in all the charm Oxford has to offer, take a tour around the historical sites such as the university, the botanic gardens, and the canals for an afternoon of punting.

 What’s great is finding accommodation is straight forward as Oxford offers great self-catered accommodation, charming houses, and cottages to rent out if avoiding hotels for a more personal experience with loved ones.

 Away?
 Haarlem is a small city that neighbours Amsterdam, get the Amsterdam-like experience in a far smaller, more intimate and picturesque location.
 Haarlem boasts beautiful cobblestoned lanes, gothic cathedrals and a popular square – Grote Markt, located right next to Bavo Cathedral has a whole host of terraces, bars, restaurants and more with outdoor space for a socially distanced day out.

-The great thing about choosing between home and away is that you get to enjoy some of the same things like beautiful beaches facing the North Sea, only thing to choose between is Fish and Chips or Bitterballen!
+The great thing about choosing between England and the Netherlands is that you get to enjoy some of the same things like beautiful beaches facing the North Sea, only thing to choose between is Fish and Chips or Bitterballen!